cvbate/NYCAirQuality/README.md

 **examples from script**

- Because many of my tables have extraneous columns now relevant to my project, to make my data more straightforward, I will create new tables and populate them with only the columns necesary.
-It is important not to just drop the columns from the orignal table because you never know if a column will become relevant to your analysis at a later time, and its best to practice to keep a copy of the unalterned, orignal data.
+ Because many of my tables have extraneous columns now relevant to my project, to make my data more straightforward, I will create new tables and populate them with only the columns necessary.
+It is important not to just drop the columns from the original table because you never know if a column will become relevant to your analysis at a later time, and its best to practice to keep a copy of the unaltered, original data.

 #### Normalization

-Luckily for me, none of my data needs to be normalized.
-I aquired it from NYC Open Data, and from the census bureou wich are managed by city/ the federal government and have good database management practices in place.
-All of my vector tables
+Luckily for me, none of my vector data needs to be normalized.
+It was all acquired from the NYC Open Data Portal or from the Census Bureau which are managed by the NYC/federal government and have good database management practices in place.
 - buroughbounds
 - CDC_Social_Vuln_20_project
 - neighborshoods
 - parks
 are already in 4NF because:

-- 1NF Each cell contians **atomic values** aka there is only one value stored in a single cell of the table(no multiple values).
+- 1NF Each cell contains **atomic values** aka there is only one value stored in a single cell of the table(no multiple values).
-- 2NF Satisfies 1NF and there are **no partial dependencies** (there are no partial primary keys/ the data doesn't depend on mutiple keys for unique identification.
-In the case for all of my talbes, there is a gid that serves as the unique primary key)
+- 2NF Satisfies 1NF and there are **no partial dependencies** (there are no partial primary keys/ the data doesn't depend on multiple keys for unique identification.
+In the case for all of my tables, there is a gid that serves as the unique primary key)
 - 3NF: Satisfies 2NF and there are **no transitive dependencies** among non-prime attributes, each non-key attribute is directly dependent on the primary key (gid).
 - 4NF: Satisfies 3NF and there are **no multi-valued dependencies**.
-This means that there are no columsn that are unrelated but both depend on the same primary key.
+This means that there are no columns that are unrelated but both depend on the same primary key.

 parks_cleaned:
 ![Alt text](Imgs/parks_cleaned.png)